YardenReich/DL-Project/README.md

-#Workshop On Deep Learning - Climate Video
+# Workshop On Deep Learning - Climate Video

-This is our project in workshop on deep learning
+This is our project in a workshop on deep learning

 ## Table of Contents